 Example 5: OPC Runtime Refinement View

-This diagram was created in ConceptDraw PRO using the Bank UML Component Diagram from the ATM UML Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM using the Bank UML Component Diagram from the ATM UML Diagrams solution.
 An experienced user spent 20 minutes creating this sample.

 An example that gives a small idea as to how technical and detailed a drawing it is possible to create.
 Thanks to the wide variety of professional elements found in the ATM UML Diagrams solution, your UML examples will be universally understood.